MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

                     <div class="cardText">
                         <h3>Xerox DocuShare</h3>
                         <p>by <a href="https://www.bainsight.com">BA Insight</a></p>
-                        <p>Users of the Xerox DocuShare Connector are able to search for content housed in Docushare repositories directly from within Microsoft Search, eliminating the need to perform multiple searches to locate needed content.</p>
+                        <p>Users of the Xerox DocuShare Connector can search for content housed in Docushare repositories directly from within Microsoft Search, eliminating the need to perform multiple searches to locate needed content.</p>
                         <p style="margin-top:20px;margin-bottom:20px;font-weight:500">
                             <a href="https://www.bainsight.com/connectors/docushare-connector-sharepoint-azure-elasticsearch"><font color="0065BA">More details</font></a>
                         </p>